Greetings from the Meridian Park Library Media Center!

 Maggie Cramer, Teacher-Librarian, Kindergarten

-Maggie joins us this year to support the kindergarten program at Meridian Park.
+Maggie is in her third year as the kindergarten program at Meridian Park.
 Maggie loves to read and teach, and has great knowledge and experience developing and implementing curriculum programs.
-We are so happy to welcome her to our team.
+We are so happy she is back with us this year.

 What are MakerSpaces?
 A MakerSpace is a place where students (or adults) can gather to brainstorm, design, experiment, and create things.
 Sometimes a MakerSpace emphasizes computer programming, engineering, science, and mathematics.
 The big idea is people coming together to work together and support one another as they use their imagination and skills to make things.
-Other times, Last year, I dabbled in MakerSpaces with a couple of classes and held an after-school electrical circuits club.
-I want to expand upon this even more this year.
-Currently, I am looking for Legos and other kinds of connectable building blocks.
-If you have extra Legos that you no longer use, please consider donating them to the library.
+Over the past three years, we have built up our MakerSpace program through generous grants from MP PTSA and the Shoreline Foundation.
+With grant funds, we hae purchased Ozobots, circuitry materials, cardboard creation materials, and many different kinds of building materials.
+We are always looking for Legos and other kinds of building materials.
+If you have extra Legos, PlayMags, Tinkertoys,Lincoln Logs, etc., that you no longer use, please consider donating them to the library.

 If you have questions about the library, would like to set up your own library account, or would like to learn about our online library catalog, please stop by the library before or after school.